-My name is Sue, and I am fascinated by sexuality, gender, consent, and relationships.
+My name is Sue, and I am a bodyworker who is fascinated by sexuality, gender, consent, and relationships.

 I live and work by the motto’ Permission to feel what you are feeling’, and I’m passionate about counteracting stigma and shame, particularly around our bodies, our thoughts, and desires.